 Virginia College Application Week

-This year, during Virginia College Application Week (VCAW), students in the Class of 2018, at 66 participating high schools, were provided with the opportunity to learn about the variety of higher education offerings available to them and to receive hands-on application completion assistance.
-In order to serve as a 2017 VCAW host high school site, the Virginia public school must serve a student population where 50% or more are eligible for free or reduced price lunch, based upon the most recent VDOE school nutrition report.
+During Virginia College Application Week (VCAW), students in the Class of 2018, at 65 participating high schools, were provided with the opportunity to learn about the variety of higher education offerings available to them and to receive hands-on application completion assistance.
+In order to be considered to be a 2017 VCAW host high school site, the Virginia public school must serve a student population where 50% or more are eligible for free or reduced price lunch, based upon the most recent VDOE school nutrition report.

 Higher education institutions are invited to support VCAW host sites in a variety of ways, including: